RahmanaaPhD/AFRE_Project_Rahman/README.md

 Because the HEI score is not included in the PUF, I calculated it manually following USDA scoring rules.
 This introduces some measurement error relative to the restricted files used by the authors.

-After preparing the dataset, I applied the  FoodAPS survey design (PSUs, strata, and household weights) and calculated weighted means and standard errors.
+After preparing the analytic dataset, I applied the complex FoodAPS survey design (PSUs, strata, and household weights) and calculated weighted means and standard errors.
 My results follow the structure of Courtemanche et al. (2019), though some estimates differ due to PUF masking and HEI reconstruction.

 ```{r}
 # Aggregate household-level age variables